Costa Rica landscape

 The pull is consistent.
 Costa Rica sits on US Central Time, so Zoom calls don’t get weird.
 The Pura Vida thing — the unhurried, friendly, “tomorrow’s fine” energy — is genuinely a real cultural feature, not just a tourism slogan.
 And foreign income isn’t taxed.

+This is not a nomad visa.
 Rentista assumes you’re moving in.
 Two years to start, another two to renew, and at the three-year mark you can apply for permanent residency.
-If that arc doesn’t appeal to you, the DNV (Digital Nomad Visa) is a better fit.
-Different tool, different job.
+If that arc doesn’t appeal, the DNV (Digital Nomad Visa) is a better fit — different tool, different job.

-Which means freelancers whose monthly take swings from $1,200 to $5,000 — even with a great average — struggle to get the certification written cleanly.
-The income types that sail through are the boring, predictable ones.
-Rental payments.
-Dividends.
-Pension or annuity disbursements.
-Royalties.
-The kind of stuff that lands in your account on roughly the same day every month.
+Freelancers whose monthly take swings from $1,200 to $5,000 — even with a great average — struggle to get the certification written cleanly.
+The income types that sail through are the boring, predictable ones: rental payments, dividends, pension or annuity disbursements, royalties.
+The kind that lands in your account on roughly the same day every month.

-The $60k does sit tied up for two years.
-The opportunity cost is real.
+The $60K does sit tied up for two years.
+The opportunity cost is real — at 5% interest you’re giving up roughly $3K/year in returns.
 But for self-employed applicants and FIRE folks with cash buffers, it’s often the cleanest way through.
+The Costa Rican banks most commonly used: Banco Nacional de Costa Rica, Banco de Costa Rica (BCR), Banco Popular, and Scotiabank Costa Rica.
+Most expat-friendly attorneys have relationships with specific officers at these banks who handle Rentista deposits routinely.

 The 6-to-9-month wait isn’t a joke